 "I love it when a plan comes together!"

 But anyone who studies God's Word with an open mind today and rightly divides Scripture can see one thing clearly:

 Writing this article has been for me one of those sublime moments when I deeply appreciate John's words at the outset of the book of Revelation:

 3Blessed is he who reads and those who hear the words of the prophecy, and keep the things that are written in it, for the time is at hand.

 (Revelation 1:3 / emphasis added)

-Of all the 66 books in the Bible, the book of Revelation is the only one that promises a special blessing to those who read, hear, and keep the words of what is written therein, and at least part of that blessing is the fact that it gives you the perspective needed to see God's plan of the ages come together.
+Of all the 66 books in the Bible, the book of Revelation is the only one that promises a special blessing to those who read, hear, and keep the words that are written therein, and part of that blessing is the fact that it gives you the perspective needed to see God's plan of the ages come together.